 June 9 - 14, 2024

 Transform cloth into clothes with this beginner friendly workshop.

 - Tracing and cutting pattern pieces

 - Fabric manipulation

-- Creating simple garments
+- Finished garments

 Before mechanized production, cloth was a precious commodity.
 In this workshop students will learn basic garment sewing, in addition to strategies for cutting fabric and incorporating piecework into whole cloth patterns.
-You will discover a variety of modifications and fabric manipulation techniques to alter length and to create different necklines and pocket styles.
+Students will discover a variety of modifications and fabric manipulation techniques in order to alter length and to create different necklines and pocket styles.
 This class is ideally suited for handweavers and textile lovers, however simple patterns offer easy entry to those sewing clothes for the first time.
 This class is open to all skill levels, however previous experience using a sewing machine is required.

 The health and safety of students, faculty, and staff is a priority at Arrowmont.
 To that end, a Personal Conduct & Social Distancing Policy has been adopted to foster a safe learning environment during the coronavirus pandemic.
 Click here for the detailed Policy.